 Writing poetry can be a solitary interest to navigate, whether you’re starting out or have been at it a while.
 It’s difficult to know where to get feedback, or if what you’re writing is as good as it can be.
 And then there’s what to do with a poem once you’ve finished it.

 If you’re an aspiring or emerging young poet, keen to develop or refresh or your skills, Hive is running a five-week online poetry programme on Sunday evenings from 2nd July on Zoom with prize-winning poet, Vicky Morris.
+Vicky has mentored many emerging young poets including recipients of the New Poets Prize.
 The programme will offer a supportive and immersive set of five evening Zoom workshops and individual feedback support to inspire and guide you to getting where you want to go with your poetry.

 “Building my confidence learning about poetry and surprising myself with what I write – has changed everything for me.
 I now proudly call myself a poet.”

 You can come to all of the workshops or just a few if you can’t make them all.
 Through the programme, you’ll:

 The programme is for new, aspiring and emerging young poets aged 17 to 30.
 As the programme is on Zoom, it’s open to young people with a home or term address anywhere across the North and Midlands who would like to develop their writing further.
 Both those who’ve done poetry workshops or courses before, and those completely new to them are welcome to apply.
 We’re also keen to hear from people who feel like they wouldn’t normally be able to access this kind of opportunity.

 Whatever stage you’re at, you might lack direction, sticking power or confidence.
 You might have a project you want inspiration to get stuck into, or to sharpen your skills and hone your work, or you might simply want a regular reason to write and connect with other young writers.
 No experience necessary, all interests welcome.